jordanhoare/fastapi-api/README.md

 </br>

-## Manual Build on Your Local Machine
+## Reproduction on a local machine

 1. Clone the GitHub repository to an empty folder on your local machine: